- Regional District of Nanaimo, Chair: Bill Veenhof, Joe Stanhope, et al; MOTI, Michael Pearson

 This ecologically sensitive land with its mature trees, pond and marsh lies between the towns of Parksville and Qualicum Beach, bordering the French Creek Estuary which flows into the Salish Sea.
-It is the last remaining coastal forest in the area and is home to beavers, otters, bald eagles, great blue herons, owls, turtles, frogs, countless ducks and birds, and other wildlife.
+It is the last remaining Coastal Douglas Fir forest in the area and is home to beavers, otters, bald eagles, great blue herons, owls, turtles, frogs, countless ducks and birds, and other wildlife.

-The Regional District of Nanaimo (RDN) has approved zoning for multi-unit dwellings which may include duplexes, triplexes and condominiums.
-This proposed higher density is not consistent with the Electoral Area “G”, BYLAW No. 1540,2008, Official Community Plan page 31, Section 3.2, Objectives 1 and 3 which state: “Protect and enhance the characteristics of existing residential neighbourhoods” and “Avoid higher forms of urban development which are not compatible with the character and identity of existing residential neighbourhoods.”
+The Regional District of Nanaimo (RDN) has approved zoning for multi-unit dwellings.
+This is not consistent with the Electoral Area “G”, BYLAW No. 1540,2008, Official Community Plan page 31, Section 3.2, Objectives 1 and 3 which state: “Protect and enhance the characteristics of existing residential neighbourhoods” and “Avoid higher forms of urban development which are not compatible with the character and identity of existing residential neighbourhoods.”

 Will we lose this coastal forest land to ever-increasing development?
 Elimination of this intact forest could result in faster rainfall runoff, flooding, and erosion problems which could be costly both to the RDN and residents.

 If you oppose the development on this land resulting in the devastating loss of mature trees, displacement of wildlife, increased traffic and safety issues, too much demand on water supply and loss of diminishing coastal forest.